unoplatform/Uno.Themes/doc/material-migration.md

 # Updating to Uno.Material v3

 Uno.Material v3 (not to be confused with [Material Design 3](https://m3.material.io/) from Google) introduces support for [Lightweight Styling](lightweight-styling.md) as well as some breaking changes to the default style keys for some controls.
-Refer to the document below for the changes that have been made within Uno.Material.
+Refer to the tables below for the changes that have been made within Uno.Material.

 ## Styles